Your land is speaking. Are you listening?

 Your land is speaking.
 Slow down and listen.

-This approach works whether you inherited land and don't know how to steward it, just arrived somewhere new and want to understand what you have, or you're planning development that serves both people and ecosystems.
+This approach works whether you inherited land and don't know how to steward it, just arrived somewhere new and want to understand what you have, or you're planning development that serves both people and place.

 Listen first.
 Then act.